datamate-rethink-it/seafile-release/cluster.md

    SEAHUB__SECRET_KEY=
    SEAFILE__notification__jwt_private_key=

-   # Private IP address of your elasticsearch host
+   # Private IP address of your elasticsearch and memcached host (typically the seafile-backend)
    ELASTICSEARCH_HOST=

-   # Private IP address of memcached host
    MEMCACHED_HOST=

    # The following variables must have the same values as seafile-backend: